Pico Cristal

 About Pico Cristal

-Sierra Cristal National Park is a protected area located in Holguín Province in eastern Cuba, covering approximately 58,000 hectares of montane forest in the Sierra del Cristal and Grupo Moa mountain ranges.
-The park is one of Cuba's largest national parks and protects an exceptional concentration of endemic biodiversity associated with ultramafic (serpentine) soils and diverse montane forest types.
-Sierra Cristal is considered one of the most important areas for plant endemism in Cuba, with a remarkable number of species found nowhere else on Earth.
-The park forms part of the Cuchillas del Toa Biosphere Reserve and contributes to one of the most biodiversity-rich regions of the insular Caribbean.
+Sierra Cristal National Park (Parque Nacional Sierra Cristal) is a protected area located in Holguín Province in eastern Cuba, covering approximately 185.37 square kilometers (18,537 hectares) of montane forest in the Sierra del Cristal range, part of the Nipe-Sagua-Baracoa massif.
+[1] Established by presidential decree on April 24, 1930, it is recognized as Cuba's first national park.
+The park is one of Cuba's most important areas for plant endemism, with a remarkable number of species found nowhere else on Earth.
+The highest point is Pico Cristal, which reaches 1,300 meters above sea level, making it the highest peak in the park.
+[1] The park contributes to one of the most biodiversity-rich regions of the insular Caribbean.

 Wildlife Ecosystems

 The park supports an exceptional endemic fauna adapted to the diverse mountain forest environments.
 The Cuban solenodon (Solenodon cubanus) inhabits the dense forest understory, representing one of the world's most endangered mammalian lineages.
-Cuban hutias, numerous endemic bird species—including the Oriente warbler found only in eastern Cuba—Cuban trogon, bee hummingbird, and Cuban parakeet are all well represented.
-The serpentine soil areas support unique invertebrate communities, including numerous endemic snail species.
+[1] Cuban hutias, numerous endemic bird species—including the Cuban trogon (Cuba's national bird), bee hummingbird (the world's smallest bird), and Cuban parrot—are all well represented.
+The park may be one of the last areas where the ivory-billed woodpecker persisted, with the last confirmed sighting in 1987.
 Freshwater rivers originating in the park's heights harbor endemic fish species found only in the eastern Cuban highlands.

 Flora Ecosystems

 Sierra Cristal's flora is among the most diverse and endemic-rich in Cuba, driven by the geological complexity of the serpentine and ultramafic substrates.
-Over 1,000 plant species have been recorded in the park, with a high proportion being endemic to Cuba.
-The vegetation ranges from lowland rainforest through montane evergreen forest to cloud forest at the summits.
+Pine forest dominated by Pinus cubensis occurs at intermediate elevations, with individual trees reaching up to 30 meters.
+[1] The vegetation ranges from lowland rainforest through montane evergreen forest to cloud forest at the summits.
 The serpentine soils support distinctive chaparral and scrub communities with unique endemic shrubs and trees.
-Pine forest dominated by Pinus cubensis occurs at intermediate elevations.
 Orchids and bromeliads are particularly diverse in the humid forest interior, with over 100 orchid species recorded.
+The park's exceptional plant endemism is driven by the combination of soil diversity, altitude gradient, and geographic isolation.

 Geology

 The Sierra del Cristal is underlain by a complex geological mosaic dominated by ancient ultramafic rocks—peridotites and serpentinites—that were formed in the oceanic mantle and thrust onto the surface by tectonic activity millions of years ago.
 These iron- and magnesium-rich rocks produce soils high in heavy metals but deficient in essential plant nutrients, creating a severe physiological challenge that has driven intense plant speciation.
 The ultramafic outcrops are interbedded with metamorphic and volcanic rocks that produce contrasting soils, creating a highly heterogeneous substrate mosaic.
-The highest peaks in the park rise to over 1,200 meters.
+The highest peaks in the park rise to 1,300 meters, with Pico Cristal as the summit.
+[1]

 Climate And Weather